wp-plugins/tubepress/readme.txt

 Displays gorgeous YouTube and Vimeo videos and galleries in your site.
 Please visit tubepress.org for more info!

+== Special Offer for April 2013! ==

+For the month of April 2013, use coupon code `april2013` and get 20% off TubePress Pro!

 == Description ==

 **Demos**